IronBox/antisqli-core/README.md

 Using parameters is an effective way to mitigate risk from SQLi attacks; however, it can become tedious and error-prone, especially in scenarios where queries contain large number of variables or the query significantly changes.
 Certainly, the convenience to the developer of using a single line of code to create a SQL query is lost.

 Developers are ultimately required to use a pattern that they may not be familiar with, difficult to maintain and that requires more code.
-Put another way, developers are less likely to use this best-practice pattern.
+Put another way, developers are less likely to use this security best-practice pattern.

-#### How the AntiSQLi Library Helps
+#### The AntiSQLi Library Helps Make .NET Applications More Secure
 The **AntiSQLi library provides class extensions that automatically parameterizes and loads dynamic queries**.
 This means that developers can continue to use same single line pattern that they are used to, and let the AntiSQLi library handles the task of query parameterization.
 Let's take a brief look at how this works:

 ```csharp